GiladShoham/apollo-passport-mongodb/README.md

 });
 ```

-See [apollo-passport](https://github.com/apollo-passport/apollo-passport) for more info.
+See [apollo-passport](https://github.com/apollo-passport/apollo-passport) and [apollo-passport-local-strategy](https://github.com/GiladShoham/apollo-passport-local-strategy) for more info.

 ## Create your own DBDriver